-An independent safety audit requires a fee each year.
+Fees associated with safety audits are required annually.
 This annual fee offsets independent audit costs for accreditation, with the balance of the costs being absorbed within the current CSAM operating budget.
 All CSAM internal audit costs performed prior to the independent audit will still be absorbed from within the CSAM existing program budget.
 Note: Audit fees and structure depends on membership type.

-Individuals who apply for Registered Auditor status must complete the CSAM Principles of Safety Management/Simplified Safety and Safety Auditor training courses.
-(Equivalent training through other provincial jurisdictions may be given consideration for credit.)
+Individuals who apply for Registered Auditor status must complete the CSAM Principles of Safety Management/Simplified Safety and Safety Auditor courses.
+Equivalent training through other provincial jurisdictions may be given consideration for credit.
 A CSAM Registered Auditor certificate with a three-year expiry date will be issued upon successful evaluation and approval.
 Registered Auditors must submit one self-audit every three years to maintain their status.
-If you would like more information on becoming a Registered Auditor, please contact firstname.lastname@example.org.
+If you would like more information on becoming a Registered Auditor, please contact email@example.com.
 You can also download an application here.